mbrukman/sense-engine/README.md

 // The string is HTML and should be displayed as such. dashboard.html(string)

-// The string is a Javascript widget that should be embedded in
+// The string is a JavaScript widget that should be embedded in
 // the output.
 dashboard.widget(string)
 ```